 Some Final Thoughts on Financial Tips for Newlyweds

 The classes my fiancé and I completed before we got married forced us to discuss our future finances.
-We discussed my student loans, credit card debt, homeownership plans, and potential future children before we walked down the aisle.
+We discussed our student loans, credit card debt, homeownership plans, and potential future children before we walked down the aisle.
 It helped us as a couple understand our financial differences due to different backgrounds and make some long-term financial goals.
+Besides the above items, you should also discuss a prenuptial agreement, especially if you plan on keeping things separate.

 Honestly, an essential part of a newlywed couple’s financial plan is the discussion.
 Talking about money isn’t easy for anyone, especially newly married couples.
 However, starting your union with a thoughtful and open discussion will encourage future financial openness and harmony.
 And who wouldn’t want that?